Chaos is not my thing. Not that anyone really likes it, but some most folks roll with the punches better than I do.

 - Label regional map with state names and capitals.
 Trace on tracing paper.

 - Color bird/flower page.
-Student draws something in box to help them remember the state.
+Student draws something in the box to help them remember the state.
 Consult atlas for more ideas.

 - Watch Socratica video on YouTube.